gtfactslab/Wei_NecSys22/README.md

 Date: 02/09/2022

-Notes: THe main file in this repository is case_study_1node_1backup.m, which use the computation function in verification_1_node.m.
+Notes: The main file in this repository is case_study_1node_1backup.m, which use the computation function in verification_1_node.m.
 The generated demands and schedules are provided in the folder "schedule data".